Chinonso Egemba: Content Creator Leading the Way

 Over the years, the Nigerian content creation industry has experienced impressive growth and development.
 It has grown from humble beginnings into a vibrant, diverse field that demonstrates the enormous skill and creativity present in the country.
 Nigerian creatives are currently making waves on a national and international scale by using their voices to inspire, educate, and entertain.
 As a result of the growth of digital platforms, Nigerian content creators are pushing limits and establishing new benchmarks in the industry.

 In Nigeria, there are a lot of content creators who are making a significant impact in their respective fields.
 From dancers to chefs to techies and doctors, there’s almost no area of life that hasn’t got a content creator sharing knowledge and fun with the public.
-Two of these creatives are none other than Oladapo-Ogunsanya Segun popularly known as Kagan, a tech content creator who makes technology accessible and exciting for everyone, and Chinonso Egemba, also known as Aproko Doctor, a global health advocate, medical doctor, and health content creator who simplifies complex medical topics through storytelling.
+One of these creatives is none other than Chinonso Egemba, also known as Aproko Doctor, a global health advocate, medical doctor, and health content creator who simplifies complex medical topics through storytelling.

-In this interview with THEWILL DOWNTOWN’s Dorcas Akintoye and Johnson Chukwueke, the creatives discuss their journeys, their challenges, and what sets their content apart from others.
+In this interview with THEWILL DOWNTOWN’s Johnson Chukwueke, the creative discuss his journey, his challenges, and what sets his content apart from others.

 In the beginning, how did you manage your time, you know, between working at the hospital and creating content?